Autonomy for Macedonia and Adrianople regions: History

 However, there was not a clear political agenda behind this idea and its final outcome, after the expected dissolution of the Ottoman Empire.
 By many activists, from SMAC especially, and in IMRO such as Hristo Matov and Hristo Tatarchev, the autonomy was seen as a transitional step towards unification of both areas with Bulgaria.
 This outcome was based on the example of short-lived Eastern Rumelia.
 The successful unification between the Principality of Bulgaria and this Ottoman province in 1885 was to be followed.
-On the other hand, IMRO leaders like Gotse Delchev, Gyorche Petrov, Petar Poparsov, Yane Sandanski, Dimo Hadzhidimov etc. and their supporters strongly resisted Macedonia’s incorporation into Bulgaria, and saw the autonomy as a first step towards a independent Macedonia which would join a future Balkan Federation.
+On the other hand, IMRO leaders like Gotse Delchev, Gyorche Petrov, Petar Poparsov, Yane Sandanski, Dimo Hadzhidimov etc. and their supporters strongly resisted Macedonia’s incorporation into Bulgaria, and saw the autonomy as a first step towards an independent Macedonia which would join a future Balkan Federation.

 Serbia and Greece were totally opposed to that set of ideas while Bulgaria was ambivalent because of SMAC and those within IMRO who supported the annexation by Bulgaria.

 According to an editorial in the Pravo newspaper called "Political separatism" (June 7, 1902), which itself was based in Sofia and was close to the IMRO, the idea of Macedonian autonomy was strictly political and did not imply a secession from Bulgarian ethnicity.
 As the ideas of the Treaty of San Stefano were already unrealistic, the autonomy was the only alternative to the partition of Macedonia by the Balkan states and the assimilation of its Bulgarian population by Serbs, Greeks, etc. The text implies that the integrity of Macedonia means conservation of the unity of the Bulgarian people.
 Thus, paradoxically, through the realization of autonomy, it is projected Bulgarians to remain united, even though politically divided.

 In 1905 the newspaper Revolyutsionen list issued in Sofia and redacted by Hadzhidimov, expressed the opinion of the Serres leftist group about the autonomy as follows: " They, the Supremists, represent a complete negation of the Internal Organization – there is an abyss between it and them.
 First of all, against the goal of the Organization of Autonomous Macedonia and its motto "Macedonia for the Macedonians", they put some "autonomous Macedonia" with a disguised motto “Macedonia for Bulgaria”.
 “Autonomous Macedonia” is understood by the organization as an independent state, which will enter as a separate member into the federation of the other states of the Peninsula; and the Supremists understand it as a transitional form to "San Stefano Bulgaria", which is feasible only for those who do not see further than their noses."